DZajaczkowski/SimpleEventApp/README.md

 ## Is the project finished?

-* It is not finished per se, but it is currently on hold as there was no reason to continue its development at that point.
+* It is not finished, but it is currently on hold as there was no reason to continue its development at that point.

 ## What does it do?